Education for Sustainability: Summer Institute

 - Build knowledge about community sustainability efforts, resources, and opportunities to integrate them into curriculum.

 This program is full.

 Registration Required.
 Participant Fee: $600, includes light breakfast and lunch each day.
 Limited on-site accommodations are available on a first come, first serve basis.
 Rooms are double occupancy with a shared bath at $65/night.

 Scholarships may be available on a need-based scale.
-Please fill out the scholarship application prior to registering for the program.
 Participants interested in receiving three graduate credits for participation in the Summer Institute will register on-site through Northern Vermont University - Johnson Campus for an additional $600 fee.
 A completed project plan or curricular unit is the typical final product required for the course